CarolinRi/NETCORE/README.md

 # NETCORE
 The NETCORE algorithm performs feature elimination considering both, multicollinearity of datasets and the reduction efficiency.

+Cite as: {Rickert, C.A., Henkel, M., and Lieleg, O., An Efficiency-Driven, Correlation-Based Feature Elimination Strategy for Small Data Sets, unpublished work}

 This repository contains the following files:
 - NETCORE.py:                   the source code for the NETCORE algorithm
 - LICENSE.md:                   the license under which the algorithm may be used